haalic/haalic.github.io/README.md

 ## Figure out what else I want to do:
 * Make a page where I can share my miscellaneous work and memorabilia with my whatsApp group of "1959-60 AYÖO Hazırlık Sınıfı friends."
-* Make a page where I share my own violing recordings
+* Make a page where I share my own violin recordings
 * Make a page where I share my knowledge and expertise on a succesfull Victory Garden
 *